yaswanthkn22/company-master-Maharashtra/README.md

 2. Bar Plot of company registration by year
 From the column, DATE_OF_REGISTRATION parse out the registration year.
 Using this data, plot a bar plot of the number of company registrations, vs. year.

 3. Company registrations in the year 2015 in each district of Maharashtra.
-Districts and their pin codes are sourced from [here]()
+Districts and their pin codes are sourced from [here](https://www.goldenchennai.com/pin-code/maharashtra-postal-code/)

+4. Grouped Bar Plot of top 5 Prinicipal Business Activity for last 10 years

 ## Instructions